Infer2/Acc-Online-24-7-Discord/README.md

 # Discord Statuses
-Thiese scripts are my discord statuses
+These scripts are my discord statuses